cra0/Gatekeeper-Systems-SmartWheel/README.md

 Here is the pinout illustrated:
 <img src="research/chip-cc2510-F32/soc-photos/PINOUT_CC2510.jpg" width="405" alt="SOC-PINS">

-Each revision folder also contains a radio register dump html with values taken live from the chips.

 RevN Unfortunately has a DEBUG_READ lock and possibly I will need to follow something [similar to this blog post](https://zeus.ugent.be/blog/22-23/reverse_engineering_epaper/) to get it's memory dumped out.